souryacs/AcRMNJXL/README.md

 *********************************
-AcRMNJXL
+AcRNJXL
 *********************************

 ******************************
 Species tree estimation using mode based accumulated coalescence rank and extra gene leaves information
 ******************************

-AcRMNJXL is a python based tool for computing species tree from a set of incongruent gene trees with Incomplete Lineage Sorting (ILS).
+AcRNJXL is a python based tool for computing species tree from a set of incongruent gene trees with Incomplete Lineage Sorting (ILS).
 One of the following measures between individual couplets are compurted for species tree estimation.